 This summary highlights information contained within this proxy statement.
-You should read the entire proxy statement carefully and consider all information before voting.
+You should read the entire proxy statement carefully and

 Throughout this proxy statement, we will refer to ourselves as "we," "us," "our," the "Company" or "Hain."

 Voting Matters and Vote Recommendations